-In the fall of 2021, Blackbird's team installed a total of 36 temporary grazing exclusion cages on perennial forage benchmark fields within the project area.
+In the fall of 2022, Blackbird's team installed a total of 30 temporary grazing exclusion cages on perennial forage benchmark fields within the project area.
 Exclusion cages allow for an objective evaluation of dormant season impacts to forage stand composition and yields (Richer et al. 2005, Drewry et al. 2008, Medina-Roldán et al. 2012, Corgatelli et al. 2019).

-Green-up assessments compare a plot within the exclusion cage to a plot adjacent to the cage location during spring green-up, and include pellet counts as well as plot health factors (e.g., species distribution, litter, ground, and live plant coverage, plant height, alfalfa crown development, grazing patterns).
+Green-up assessments are completed in the spring and compare a plot within the exclusion cage to a plot adjacent to the cage location, and include pellet counts as well as plot health factors (e.g., species distribution, litter, ground, and live plant coverage, plant height, alfalfa crown development, grazing patterns).
 Following the assessments, the cages are removed to enable forage use during the growing season.